To separate the complete thoughts within a compound sentence:

 - Roma es el centro espiritual del catolicismo, y su centro ha sido declarado Patrimonio de la Humanidad por UNESCO.
 Roma is the spiritual center of Catholicism, and its center has been declared a UNESCO World Heritage Site.

-- Muchos lagos se forman por la obstrucción de valles debido a avalanchas, y también se pueden formar lagos artificialmente por la construcción de una presa.
-Many lakes are formed by the obstruction of valleys due to avalanches, and they also can be formed artificially by the construction of a dam.
+- Muchos lagos se forman por la obstrucción de valles debido a avalanchas, y también se puede formar un lago artificialmente por la construcción de una presa.
+Many lakes are formed by the obstruction of valleys due to avalanches, and a lake also can be formed artificially by the construction of a dam.